CroudsourcedCombos/main/README.md

 By default, the left column shows reviews for pizzas and sandwiches and the right column shows soda reviews.
 The toggle in the center top of the page which has the three options SANDWICH, PIZZA, ALL TYPES allows filtering of the left column to just show sandwich reviews, pizza reviews, or a combination of both for ALL TYPES which does not filter by food type.
 There is another toggle in the center top of the page with options PAST WEEK and ALL TIME and this allows filtering of both columns based on the time of the review post.
 PAST WEEK limits only reviews to show up if it was posted in the last week while ALL TIME doesn't filter by time at all.

+## Side Notes
+An early figma design is in design_plan.pdf.
+There were major changes since then but it was foundational in our application's final design.